 Option C2C is preferred since the concept of No. 22.2 includes the protection of GSO satellites from non-GSO satellites in the fixed-satellite service and the broadcasting-satellite service.
 Therefore the same concept could be extended to the mobile-satellite service, with the modification of footnote 5.462 to exclude the application of Article 21.9 in this case to protect satellites The geostationary satellite in the mobile-satellite

-CITEL (date of proposal)
+CITEL (May 2023)

+Two CITEL administrations approved a Draft Inter-American Proposal (DIAP, supported by 2-5 administrations) to implement protection of the GSO MSS through MODs to No. 5.461 and a new provision 22.2bis.
+The CITEL DIAP is similar to the draft ECP but has more emphasis on non-retroactivity and does not include the new AP4 data elements.

-RCC (June 2022)
+RCC (May 2023)

 The RCC Telecommunication Administrations support the development of technical and regulatory mechanisms for protecting GSO systems in the mobile satellite service operating in 7/8 and 20/30 GHz from emissions caused by non-geostationary satellite systems operating in the same frequency bands and identical directions, without limiting the use of existing GSO and non-GSO satellite systems/networks in the mobile satellite service.

+The RCC Administrations support the Method C2 of the CPM Report.
+Alternative 1 should be used in this case.

 International organisations